Skip to main content

 Performance Improvements

-Flash Attention 2 delivers substantial improvements over its predecessor and standard attention:
+Flash Attention 2 delivers substantial improvements over its predecessor:

 These improvements become even more significant with longer sequences.
 For 65K context lengths, Flash Attention 2 enables training that would otherwise be impossible due to memory constraints.